chronic665/best-game-ever/README.md

 The persistent profile makes use of a MongoDB feature called [$changeStream](http://mongodb.github.io/mongo-java-driver/3.6/driver-async/tutorials/change-streams/), which is available starting with version 3.6.0.
 This feature is built on the replica set synchronization logs, so it can only be used when the server is configured as a replica set (local installation can be configured as a single node RS).

+Tests for the Persistent Repositories have been suspended until the []Embedded MongoDB project](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) supports MongoDB 3.6.0 features.
+Without that, a running, compatible MongoDB would be required for building and running even the in-memory version of this game.

 ### start mongodb container

 ```